marklogic/marklogic-kubernetes/README.md

 ### --values

-The --values flag points to a YAML file.
-The values in the file override the default Helm values.
+The `--values` flag points to a YAML file.
+The values in the file will override the default Helm values.

 Use this command to view the default configurable values: